Anchorsify/Anchorsify.github.io/_pages/Mist.md

 #### -=[ Futton - Boil Release ]=-
 Combining Fire and Suiton chakra produces the aptly-named Boil Release, though not all Futton techniques necessarily use boiling water.
 Some converted Katon instead manifest as superheated blasts of corrosive mist.

-Any Suiton or Katon technique can be converted to Futton, with the following changes:
+Any Suiton or Katon technique can be converted to Futton as a Chakra +5, Speed +0 link, with the following changes:

- - +5 Chakra cost
  - Futton always inflicts Energy wounds
  - Katon techniques add 1/4 of their Chakra cost as gallons of water to the battlefield after resolving
  - Suiton techniques inflict Burns equal to 1/8 of their Chakra cost if their target(s) fail a Status roll